Cast of characters:

 Our family fosters for Operation Paws for Homes, an all-breed rescue made up of a network of foster homes in MD, DC, VA, and south-central PA.
-To our family has fostered nearly 150 dogs and puppies (plus two kittens).
+To date we have fostered nearly 150 dogs and puppies (plus two kittens).

-Ian is a rising high school senior.
-Photography and media are a passion of his and this trip was his idea– a chance to see where some of the dogs we foster come from and to use his talent to help raise awareness of the situation.
+Ian is a high school senior.
+Photography and media are a passion of his and our first trip was his idea– a chance to see where some of the dogs we foster come from and to use his skills to help raise awareness of the situation.
 Ian is also a talented writer, having won a Scholastic National Gold Medal for his personal essay about one of our foster dogs.
 You can follow Ian’s 365 photography project on Instagram at Instagram.com/iachterberg_photo.

 Cara is an author, blogger, and creative writing teacher who is passionate not just about saving dogs, but about organic gardening, writing fiction, and the mountains of Virginia.
 Her latest book is Another Good Dog: One Family and Fifty Foster Dogs (Pegasus Books, 2018).
+Her next book (also published by Pegasus) is One Hundred Dogs and Counting: One Woman, A Thousand Miles, and a Journey into the Heart of Shelters and Rescues and will be out summer 2020.
 You can find more information about Cara on her website, CaraWrites.com.

 Nancy is a photographer who can shoot just about anything, but truly shines when she tackles subjects having to do with the saving of dogs (or her amazing rescue dog, Edith Wharton).
 A preschool teacher and mother to four baby adults, she loves searching for really good pizza and vintage Alfa Romeos.
 Lucky Nancy says she is currently married to ‘the best person I know’ for thirty years.